Montevideo

 Alma Histórica Boutique Hotel Luxury

-An antiquarian's boutique hotel on Plaza Zabala, each room dedicated to a Uruguayan figure, rooftop jacuzzi over the old town's roofs.
+An antique dealer's house on plaza Zabala, each room devoted to a Uruguayan figure, with a rooftop jacuzzi and the old town below.

 Check availability